 PLEASE NOTE: The following information is in relation to the original Powerwall.
 Retrofit of the new Powerwall 2 is much simpler.

-The answer is reasonably straightforward.
+The answer is reasonably straightforward in order to retrofit Tesla Powerwall Battery.
 You’ll need to have the Powerwall ‘ AC coupled’; using either a SolarEdge inverter with a StorEdge interface for the Powerwall, or the SMA Sunny Boy Storage 2.5.
 Both are solutions for single phase; which covers most homes in Australia.

 The following image depicts how a setup looks using SolarEdge.